MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/tabs-pivot.md

 **Stationary**

 -   Pivots are stationary when all pivot headers fit within the allowed space.
 -   Tapping on a pivot label navigates to the corresponding page, though the pivot itself will not move.
-The active pivot is highlighted. <br/>
+The active pivot is highlighted.
-[!NOTE] Pivot headers should not carousel in a [10ft environment](../input-and-devices/designing-for-tv.md).
+> Note&nbsp;&nbsp; Pivot headers should not carousel in a [10ft environment](../input-and-devices/designing-for-tv.md).
 Set the [**IsHeaderItemsCarouselEnabled**](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Pivot#Windows_UI_Xaml_Controls_Pivot_IsHeaderItemsCarouselEnabled) property to False if your app will run on Xbox.

 **Carousel**